-A prototype system of a 1kVA switched-mode assisted amplifier system with the nominal values $U = \pm 80V$ , $R = 2.5\Omega$ (resistive load $Z_L = R$ ; RMS value of the sinusoidal output voltage: 50V), $f_B = 10$ kHz, $f{S,max} = 200$ kHz shall be calculated briefly.
-According to Eq.(5) we receive $k{\Delta} = 0.157$ , i.e., a current ripple of $\Delta I = 5A$ and a total power loss $P_T \approx 100/200W$ (class B- / class A- mode).
-As can be seen from Fig.4b, the power losses of the proposed system are far beneath the losses of conventional linear power amplifiers, especially for the case of non-resistive loads (e.g., the losses of a conventional linear amplifier would be $P_T \approx 1$ kW for M=1 and cos $\phi$ =0.5).
-However, it has to be admitted that the losses shown in Fig.4 for the switched mode assisted amplifier do not include the losses of the switching stage.
-On the other side, the efficiency of switched-mode bridge topologies usually lies above 95% so that the total losses of switched-mode assisted amplifiers would not be increased significantly as compared to conventional linear amplifiers.
+of conventional linear power amplifiers, especially for the case of nonresistive loads (e.g., the losses of a conventional linear amplifier would be $P_T \approx 1$ kW for M = 1 and $\cos \varphi = 0.5$ ).
+However, it has to be admitted that the losses shown in Fig. 4 for the switched-mode assisted amplifier do not include the losses of the switching stage.
+On the other hand, the efficiency of switched-mode bridge topologies usually lies above 95%, so that the total losses of switched-mode assisted amplifiers would not be increased significantly.

-The current wave shapes of the simulated 1kW amplifier system are shown in Fig.5.
-There, the pulse response demonstrates the limited slew-rate of the switched-mode current dumping system.
-In this case the output current of the linear amplifier $i{LIN}$ not only has to compensate the ripple of the switching state but also has to take over the dynamic current peaks ( $i{LIN}$ therefore cannot be guided completely within the tolerance band $\Delta I$ ).
+The current wave shapes of the simulated 1-kW amplifier system are shown in Fig. 5.
+There, the pulse response demonstrates the limited slew rate of the switched-mode current dumping system.
+In this case, the output current of the linear amplifier $i{\rm LIN}$ not only has to compensate the ripple of the switching state, but also has to take over the dynamic current peaks ( $i{\rm LIN}$ , therefore, cannot be guided completely within the tolerance band $\Delta I$ ).
 This effect results in increased power losses of the linear stage.